Registered agent: Locating registered agents

-Information about persons or entities that are available to act as registered agents in a given state may be maintained by the state's Secretary of State office.
+A registered agent can be an attorney or a commercial company, or a business owner can choose to act as their own agent.
+Information about persons or entities that are available to act as registered agents in a given state may be maintained by the secretary of state's office.
 Most states also offer free online database searches to identify a business entity's registered agent.

-Some state business entity laws name the Secretary of State's office or business entity filing office as the registered agent of last resort, in the event the named registered agent can't be found.
-By law, service may be made on the office if the entity's registered agent can not be found.
-However, the plaintiff must demonstrate that it made a good faith effort to service the registered agent before it may serve the Secretary of State.
-The state laws vary in how to complete service on the Secretary of State and the amount of fees charged.
-Some of the states that may have this statutory provision are listed below.
-MoRAA eliminated this provision but some of the states that adopted MoRAA maintained this provision.
+Some state business entity laws name the secretary of state's office or the business entity filing office as the registered agent of last resort if the named registered agent cannot be found.
+By law, service may be made on that office if the entity's registered agent is unavailable.
+However, the plaintiff must demonstrate that it made a good-faith effort to serve the registered agent before it may serve the secretary of state.
+State laws vary regarding how to complete service on the secretary of state and the amount of fees charged.

 Regulation

 Most jurisdictions in the United States require that any business entity that is formed or doing business within their borders designate and maintain a "registered agent".
 This person may be known as the "resident agent" or "statutory agent", depending on the laws of the individual jurisdiction in which the business entity is registered.
 The purpose of a registered agent is to provide a legal address (not a P.O.
 Box) within that jurisdiction where there are persons available during normal business hours to facilitate legal service of process being served in the event of a legal action or lawsuit.
 Generally, the registered agent is also the person to whom the state government sends all official documents required each year for tax and legal purposes, such as franchise tax notices and annual report forms.
-It is the registered agent's job to forward these suit documents and notices to the entity itself.
-Registered agents generally will also notify business entities if their state government filing status is in "good standing" or not.
-The reason that these notifications are a desired function of a registered agent is that it is difficult for a business entity to keep track of legislative changes and report due dates for multiple jurisdictions given the disparate laws of different states.
+It is the registered agent's duty to forward these suit documents and notices to the entity itself.
+A registered agent may choose to resign if the designating entity is not in good standing.

 The failure to maintain a registered agent may cause a jurisdiction to revoke a business's corporate or LLC legal status, imposition of penalty fees on the entity, or both.